Thangata: In later colonial Nyasaland

 Although tenants had produced tobacco on many estates in the Southern Region, by 1935, 70% of the national tobacco crop was grown in the Central Region, which had fewer freehold estates.
-At first, this tobacco was grown by Africans on Crown land, later on, leasehold land where the leases of former Crown land had been granted to Europeans.
-These leaseholders engaged African sharecroppers under contract to grow one annual tobacco crop at a time, the "visiting tenant" system.
-The "visiting tenant" system had some similarities to estate tenancies in the Shire Highlands (called thangata, whether the rent was satisfied in labour or produce), but it was distinct, as the visiting tenants had permanent homes away from the places where they grew their crop.
+At first, the tobacco was grown by Africans on Crown land, and later, leasehold land of former Crown land had been granted to Europeans.
+The leaseholders engaged African sharecroppers under contract to grow one annual tobacco crop at a time, the "visiting tenant" system.
+Ithad some similarities to estate tenancies in the Shire Highlands (called thangata, whether the rent was satisfied in labour or produce), but it was distinct, as the visiting tenants had permanent homes away from the places where they grew their crop.
 Like estate tenants, visiting tenants were underpaid for their crop because they were forced to sell it to the landowner.

 Although it was originally distinct from thangata, in 1963 shortly before independence, Hastings Banda, who was Minister of Agriculture, fiercely attacked the visiting tenant system and equated it to the hated thangata.
 Despite this rhetoric, when thangata was abolished in 1962, a temporary exemption was given for visiting tenants in the Central Region.
 However, using the term thangata to apply to the visiting tenant system for political purposes both extended its meaning to a situation to which it had not previously applied and made its meaning less clear.

 In post-colonial Malawi

 By the late 1960s, politicians of the ruling Malawi Congress Party were involved in tobacco growing on the former European estates that the colonial government had bought, and which were sold or leased to the party elite after independence.
 Further elite-run estates were later created on what had previously been communal lands.
 By 1990, there were 675,000 registered estate tenants with little security, and another 580,000 "squatters" lived on surplus land with no security, who formed a pool of casual labour.
 Few tenants or squatters grew all their own food and most relied on casual paid labour or food-for-work arrangements on the estates to supplement what they could grow.
-The preferred term for short-term rural casual work paid for in cash or in-kind (usually food) is ganyu.
-The term "Ganyu" is said to derive from the Portuguese "ganho" (sometimes spelled "ganyao") meaning something gained or a bonus.
+The preferred term for short-term rural casual work paid for in cash or in kind (usually food) is ganyu.

+The term "Ganyu" is said to derive from the Portuguese "ganho" (sometimes spelled "ganyao"), meaning something gained or a bonus.
 It originally denoted food or beer given as appreciation for neighbours when they worked on another's fields, then the work a poor person did for food or cash for more prosperous neighbour.
-Today tobacco estates are the largest employers of ganyu workers.
-These may stay for the growing season like visiting tenants, or travel in daily.
+Tobacco estates are now the largest employers of ganyu workers, who may stay for the growing season or be visiting tenants, or they may travel daily.
 Larger estates may pay the minimum cash wage; smaller estates usually only give food.
 These arrangements are sometimes called thangata, as in the 2007 documentary "Thangata: social bondage and big tobacco in Malawi".